MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-azure-ad-overview.md

 For the complete setup of Azure AD with OpenID Connect, see [Configure Azure AD Authentication with OpenID Connect](authenticating-users-with-azure-ad-openid-connect.md).

 > [!NOTE]
-> If you're setting up [!INCLUDE[prod_short](../developer/includes/prod_short.md)] version 9 or earlier, see [Configure Azure AD Authentication with WS-Federation](authenticating-users-with-azure-active-directory.md).
+> [!INCLUDE[prod_short](../developer/includes/prod_short.md)] version 19 and earlier still only support WS-Federation.
+If you're setting up one of these version, see [Configure Azure AD Authentication with WS-Federation](authenticating-users-with-azure-active-directory.md).

 ### Switch an existing configuration from WS-Federation to OpenID Connect

-The setup of Azure AD authentication with OpenID Connect is similar to the legacy WS-Federation setup.
-But there are some important differences.
-If you want to change an existing setup from WS-Federation to OpenID connect, make the following changes:
+The following steps outline how to change an existing setup from WS-Federation to OpenID connect.

 1. In Azure Active Directory, enable ID tokens on the registered application for Business Central authentication.
 You do this change from the [Azure portal](https://portal.azure.com).
 2. In [!INCLUDE[prod_short](../developer/includes/prod_short.md)]: